General Tax Sale Information

 The tax sale is held in September each year and begins at 9:00 A.M. at the Uinta County Courthouse, 225 9th Street.
 The delinquent tax list will be published in the local newspapers prior to the sale.

-This years tax sale will be held on September 16th, 2015
+This years tax sale was held on September 18th, 2019

 All participants in the sale must be registered prior to 9:00 AM